wheatstalk/aws-cdk-exec/README.md

 deeper nested resources.
 This is how we support both L1 & L2 constructs, but is also a convenient shortcut when your app has only one executable resource.

-For example, if you have only one function or state machine in your app, you can type `cdk-exec my-stack` and your resource will be found.
+For example, if you have only one function or state machine in a stack, you can type `cdk-exec my-stack` and your resource will be found.
+If your entire app has only one executable resource, you can run `cdk-exec` without arguments to run it.
 However, if you provide an ambiguous path, matching more than one supported resource, you will receive an error message.

 **Path metadata**